 Kate has a new set of drums.
 She likes playing the drums.
 She practices playing the drums all the time.

 Her parents tell her, “Kate, we are happy that you like the drums, but you can’t play the drums all the time.
-There are other people on the floor.
-There are other people in the building.
-There are other people in the neighbourhood.
+There are other people on the floor, in the building and neighbourhood.
 And they all want to sleep now and then!

 Kate listens to them.
 She says she understands, but she doesn’t stop doing it.
 She practices playing the drums all the time!